-*RETURNING TBA* Men's Coffee Group on Wednesdays at 1:00 PM are facilitated by a registered social worker from the Yellowhead Emergency Shelter in the capacity of Family Violence Prevention.
-These are both on ZOOM at the moment, but you can come to BRIDGES to attend remotely, if you need help with devices or Zoom.
+*RETURNING TBA* Men's Coffee Group on Wednesdays at 1:00 PM are facilitated by a Family Violence Prevention worker from the Yellowhead Emergency Shelter.
+These are suspended at the moment.
 For more information about these groups, please contact YES at 780-865-4359.

 We've concluded another amazing Carefree Friday BBQ series!
 Thank you to our 2021 sponsors, Hinton Freson Bros.
 Valley, A&W Hinton, REMAX Hinton, CE Solutions, Rock Lake Counselling & Consulting, Hinton Physical Therapy, and M&M Meat Shops Hinton.
 After event expenses, sponsorships and donations totalled $1457.00, all of which goes right back into our programs to support mental health!
 Thank you all!

 Mental Health First Aid Supporting Youth, Seniors, and more courses are available online from the MHFA website.